Biograph Company: Decline

 When the company fell on financial hard times, the Biograph Studio facilities and film laboratory in the Bronx were acquired by one of Biograph Company's creditors, the Empire Trust Company, although some of the ex-Biograph staff were retained to manage the studio and laboratory facilities.
 Herbert Yates acquired the Biograph Studios facilities and film laboratory in 1928.
 Biograph Studios facilities and film laboratory were made a subsidiary of his Consolidated Film Industries in 1928.
 The studio facilities and laboratory burned down in 1980.

+Legacy

 In 1939, Iris Barry, founder of the film department at the Museum of Modern Art, acquired 900 cans of film from the Actinograph Corp.
 Bronx Biograph studio and laboratory facitlies, which was closing its film vault and planning to destroy all the film.
 One uncompleted film, Lime Kiln Field Day (1913), with an all African American cast, was found among the many cans of film, and shown at MOMA in November 2014.

 From 1954 to 1957, Sterling Television Company distributed a package of 100 quarter-hour television shows titled Movie Museum, featuring Biograph, Edison and other early films from the vaults of the Museum of Modern Art and the George Eastman House.
+In 2024 the Film Preservation Society began a "Biograph Project" to preserve and restore all 460+ American Biograph films directed by DW Griffith between 1908 and 1913.

+In 2022, the oldest footage found of the Mardi Gras Festival were found in the Eye Filmmuseum in Amsterdam.
+The footage was originally made by the American Mutoscope and Biograph Company, but copies of the film were notably absent in the Library of Congress and other American archives up until its discovery and restoration.
+Later in 2022, the film was selected for preservation in the National Film Registry by the Library of Congress.